i1li/punytag/README.md

     python punytag.py
     ```
 6. Close and reopen the CSV file to see the updated columns.
 Sort the 'tags' column by ascending order for easier navigation.
-(a recommended open-source lightweight program for .csv and other docs is: [LibreOffice](https://www.libreoffice.org)
+  ( Recommended oen-source lightweight program for .csv and other docs is: [LibreOffice](https://www.libreoffice.org) )